 So far this year, Montana, Kentucky, Iowa, New Hampshire, Florida, South Carolina, New York, West Virginia have filed bills to decriminalize campus carry.

-“I do expect it to get challenged legally,” Rep. Seth Bergelee, the bill’s author told reporters “But I feel pretty strongly that we have a good case.”
+This was predicted by Rep. Seth Bergelee, the bill’s author, who told reporters he felt pretty strongly that they had a good case against a challenge.
 Bergelee pointed to the landmark pro-gun case DC v.
 Heller which protects the right of firearms in the home, noting “[I]f you’re a student living in a dorm; that might be the only home you have.”
 In 2013, a similar bill was passed by both houses, but vetoed by then-governor Bullock.

 SB 6001 has been reintroduced by Anthony Sabatini to overturn the state’s prohibition on campus carry.
 The bill, which failed in 2020, has been referred to several subcommittees.